RSuganya25/To-do-List/README.md

 ## Overview
 **Project Title**: To-Do List with Firestore and Real-Time Updates
 **Project Description**: A Python-based to-do list app that performs CRUD operations on a Firestore cloud database.
-It also listens for real-time updates whenever data changes in the cloud.
+It also listens for real-time updates whenever data changes in the cloud, providing instant feedback without manual refresh.
 **Project Goals**:
 - Build a cloud-connected app with Firebase Firestore
 - Implement create, read, update, delete operations
-- Add real-time update notifications
+- Add real-time update notifications using Firestore snapshot listeners
 - Learn how Python connects with Firestore

 ## Instructions for Build and Use